anantgarg/chatbot-builder/README.md

 - `DATABASE_URL`: SQLite database path (default: "./prisma/dev.db")
 - `OPENAI_API_KEY`: Your OpenAI API key (required)
 - `JWT_SECRET`: Secret key for JWT tokens (required)
+- `OPENAI_USE_DUMMY_KEY`: Set to "true" during build time to use dummy API keys (default: "false")

+## Build Configuration

+When deploying to production or running builds, you should set `OPENAI_USE_DUMMY_KEY="true"` to prevent build errors related to missing API keys.
+This environment variable is automatically set in the Vercel configuration for builds.

+During normal runtime operation, the application will use the API keys provided by users in their settings.

 ## Contributing